litvinova08/google-books-search-React-/README.md

 5. Additional book details displayed on click include book title, book authors, image (if applicable) and description.
 Description is rendered using dangerouslySetInnerHTML command.
 6. Added a functionality to allow sorting books by title, author, publish date using useSortBy hook from react-table.
 7. Added  "Return to all books" to BookCard to enable users to return to the home page with the list of all books.
+8. Added "Search" tab where users can search books and form a table with books of their preference.
+At present, the table can be rendered only once.
+The user have to refresh the page to be able to search again

 ## Hooks used and features documentation
 1. React Table: https://www.npmjs.com/package/react-table